barchart/alerting-service-public/docs/content/sdk/lib-adapters.md

 * * *

-### Callbacks.AlertDeletedCallback :id=Callbacks.AlertDeletedCallback
+### Callbacks.AlertDeletedCallback :id=callbacksalertdeletedcallback
->The function signature for a callback which notifies the [AlertManager](/content/sdk/lib?id=undefined) after an alert has been deleted.
+>The function signature for a callback which notifies the [AlertManager](/content/sdk/lib?id=alertmanager) after an alert has been deleted.

 **Kind**: static typedef of <code>Callbacks</code>